 When products are different according to features that can't be ordered in an objective way, a horizontal differentiation emerges in the market.

-Horizontal differentiation can be linked to differentiation in colours (different colour version for the same good), in styles (e.g. modern / antique), in shapes, in flavours, in tastes, in well-known category-idiosyncratic axes as well as elaborated proprietary marketing categories.
+Horizontal differentiation can be linked to differentiation in colours (different colour versions for the same good), in styles (e.g. modern / antique), in shapes, in flavours, in tastes, in well-known category-idiosyncratic axes as well as elaborated proprietary marketing categories.

 A typical example is the ice-cream offered in different tastes.
 Chocolate is not "better" than lemon.